 - Loss of muscle strength in the lower extremities

-If the degenerative spine condition progresses, or if there is a concurrent neuromuscular condition such as cerebral palsy, a lateral curvature (to the right or the left) of the spine might result.
+If the degenerative spine condition progresses, or if there is a concurrent neuromuscular condition, such as cerebral palsy, a lateral curvature of the spine can begin to develop.

 Treatment for lumbar scoliosis

-The pain, tingling and numbness often associated with adult lumbar scoliosis might be addressed with innovative, minimally invasive stabilization (MIS) procedures performed using advanced techniques at Laser Spine Institute.
-Procedures such as lateral lumbar interbody fusion (LLIF) and transforaminal lumbar interbody fusion (TLIF) are alternatives to traditional open back fusion surgery.
-To learn more, contact Laser Spine Institute.
+For patients exploring the possibility of spine surgery, the pain, tingling and numbness often associated with adult lumbar scoliosis can be addressed with the minimally invasive spine surgery performed using muscle-sparing techniques at Laser Spine Institute.
+Our minimally invasive stabilization procedures, such as lateral lumbar interbody fusion (LLIF) and transforaminal lumbar interbody fusion (TLIF), are outpatient alternatives to traditional open back fusion surgery.
+To learn more, contact Laser Spine Institute today.